Church lighting, lighting a Grade I listed church

 The surface mounted fittings at roof level are reasonably discreet.
 It’s more difficult to conceal fittings in full view but our range of options for mounting locations for the arches were limited.

 We colour matched the finishes of the surface mounted fittings.
 We matched plaster and stone on site against RAL swatch cards on site and specified finishes for each fitting.
-The result is high output fittings that are incredibly recessive in-situ as can be seen in this shot of the fitting behind the altar.
+The result is high output fittings that are incredibly recessive in-situ as can be seen in this shot of the fitting behind the pulpit.
 The tombs are lit with discreet, hidden LED fittings.

 Case Study Photos